QuinnYap/WDProjLithiumNovalesYap/README.md

 ### Create
 LocalStorage items will be created to store the user score for each quiz (MulCho, FillBlanks, GTC).

 ### Read
 These items will then be retrieved and shown at the end of each quiz.
-There will also be a separate webpage for the user to view their most recent score vs. their highest score.

 ### Update

 ### Delete